Red Queen hypothesis: Evolution of sex

 Sexual organisms must spend resources to find mates.
 In the case of sexual dimorphism, usually one of the sexes contributes more to the survival of their offspring (usually the mother).
 In such cases, the only adaptive benefit of having a second sex is the possibility of sexual selection, by which organisms can improve their genotype.

 Evidence for this explanation for the evolution of sex is provided by the comparison of the rate of molecular evolution of genes for kinases and immunoglobulins in the immune system with genes coding other proteins.
 The genes coding for immune system proteins evolve considerably faster.

 Further evidence for the Red Queen hypothesis was provided by observing long-term dynamics and parasite coevolution in a mixed sexual and asexual population of snails (Potamopyrgus antipodarum).
 The number of sexuals, the number of asexuals, and the rates of parasitic infection for both were monitored.
 It was found that clones that were plentiful at the beginning of the study became more susceptible to parasites over time.
 As parasite infections increased, the once-plentiful clones dwindled dramatically in number.
 Some clonal types disappeared entirely.
 Meanwhile, sexual snail populations remained much more stable over time.

+On the other hand, Hanley et al. studied mite infestations of a parthenogenetic gecko species and its two related sexual ancestral species.
+Contrary to expectation based on the Red Queen hypothesis, they found that the prevalence, abundance and mean intensity of mites in sexual geckos was significantly higher than in asexuals sharing the same habitat.
+Critics of the Red Queen hypothesis question whether the constantly changing environment of hosts and parasites is sufficiently common to explain the evolution of sexual reproduction.
+In particular, Otto and Nuismer presented findings showing that species interactions (e.g. host vs parasite interactions) usually select against sexual reproduction.
+They concluded that, even though the Red Queen hypothesis favors sex under certain circumstances, it alone does not account for the ubiquity of sex.
+Otto and Gerstein further stated that "it seems doubtful to us that strong selection per gene is sufficiently commonplace for the Red Queen hypothesis to explain the ubiquity of sex".
+Parker reviewed numerous genetic studies on plant disease resistance and failed to uncover a single example consistent with the assumptions of the Red Queen hypothesis.